Stephanie Deste: Later years

-In March 1973 Deste returned to the stage for a brief season of Façade, a production by the Victorian Opera Company at the Comedy Theatre in Melbourne.
+In March 1973, Deste returned to the stage for a brief season of Façade, a production by the Victorian Opera Company at the Comedy Theatre in Melbourne.
 Façade, a presentation of a series of poems by Edith Sitwell recited over a musical accompaniment by William Walton, was presented during the Moomba community festival in Melbourne on a double bill with the surrealist operetta The Breasts of Tiresias.

-By 1976 Deste's business premises at 59 Elizabeth Street had 40 employees and specialised in superfluous hair removal, cosmetics and hairdressing.
+By 1976, Deste's business premises at 59 Elizabeth Street had 40 employees and specialised in superfluous hair removal, cosmetics and hairdressing.
 By the 1970s Deste was a well-known flamboyant figure in Melbourne, often attending first night theatre events in the company of the journalist, broadcaster and theatre personality Barry Balmer.

 Stephanie Deste was a woman of striking features well into old age, known as one of Melbourne's "great personalities, an elegantly dressed, immaculately coiffured figure known to several generations for her stage and radio work and for her famous beauty salons".
 Her lively character and personal style "earned her a reputation as a Melbourne eccentric".

+Death

 Stephanie Deste died on 14 April 1996 in the Cabrini Hospital in the Melbourne suburb of Malvern, aged 95 years.
 She was buried in the Springvale cemetery.

 Cultural influence

 Robert Helpmann cited Deste as one of the early influences over his dancing and acting career.
 Early in his career Helpmann performed an imitation of Stephanie Deste's dancing style in Rose-Marie.
 In a revue called Happy Days at St. James Theatre in October 1930 he "gave an excellent imitation" of the dancer, reproducing her mannerisms "such as her curious style of walking with her toes turned in".
 Deste herself provided encouragement and advice to the young dancer, reputedly teaching Helpmann "the circular splits" and loaning him "her costume and fan".

-Barry Humphries claimed that Deste was one of the inspirations behind his most famous character Dame Edna Everage, most particularly in regard to Dame Edna's flamboyant spectacle frames.
-In an interview in 1976 Deste acknowledged her influence on Humphries, who had dubbed her "the nation's depilator".
+Barry Humphries claimed that Deste was one of the inspirations behind his most famous character, Dame Edna Everage, most particularly in regard to Dame Edna's flamboyant spectacle frames.
+In an interview in 1976, Deste acknowledged her influence on Humphries, who had dubbed her "the nation's depilator".
 She confirmed that Humphries had copied Edna Everage's glasses from her own characteristic diamante-studded winged spectacles.